Itsuko Nashimoto

 Itsuko Nashimoto (梨本 伊都子, February 2, 1882 - August 19, 1976) was a former Japanese imperial family member.
 She was the wife of Prince Morimasa Nashimoto and the daughter of Marquis Naohiro Nabeshima and was an older sister of Nobuko Matsudaira.
 Before leaving the imperial family, she held the title of princess, and her honorific title under the Imperial Household Law was Her Imperial Highness (殿下, Denka).
-During her time as a royal, she was known as Princess Morimasa Itsuko.
+During her time as a royal, she was known as Princess Nashimoto.

 She became involved in Japanese Red Cross activities and contributed to wartime nursing efforts.
-After leaving the imperial family in 1947, she lived as a private citizen until her passing.
+After leaving the imperial family in 1947, she lived as a private citizen until her death.

 Early life

 Itsuko was born on February 2, 1882, in Rome, Italy, as the second daughter of Naohiro Nabeshima, who was serving as the Japanese Ambassador Plenipotentiary to Italy and her mother was Nagako Hirohashi, the fifth daughter of Taneyasu Hirohashi.
 Her name, Itsuko, was chosen to reflect "the child of the capital of Italy" (伊太利亜の都の子).
 At seven months old, her family returned to Japan, and she was raised at the Nabeshima residence in Nagatacho, Tokyo.

 In September 1888, she enrolled in the Peeresses' School at the age of 7.